- AustraliaNorth AmericaWorld

 However, Australia’s cannabis industry is still young.
 Despite there being a strong case for a regulated market, which was outlined in a July 2024 report by the Penington Institute, recreational use is not legal and medical access remains limited and regulated.
 Yet, public support for legalisation is growing.
 YouGov data released in January 2024 showed that over half of Australians polled are in favour of decriminalising cannabis, and half of the respondents between the ages of 18 and 49 support legalising personal use.

-In 2023, the Australian Greens, the country’s only seat-holding federal party in favour of legalisation, introduced the Legalising Cannabis Bill 2023, sponsored by the party’s leader Senator David Shoebridge.
-This was Australia’s first parliamentary effort to legalise cannabis.
+In 2023, the Australian Greens, the country’s only seat-holding federal party in favour of legalisation, introduced the Legalising Cannabis Bill 2023.
+Sponsored by the party’s leader Senator David Shoebridge, the bill was Australia’s first parliamentary effort to legalise cannabis.

-The legislation proposes that all citizens above the age of 18 can grow up to six plants per household and share homegrown cannabis products with others.
-Additionally, it proposes allowing individuals to possess up to 50 grams of cannabis.
-The bill was amended based on a survey and expert feedback to address concerns related to underage buying and consumption, as well as quality, packaging and labelling of cannabis and its products.
+The legislation proposed that all citizens above the age of 18 can grow up to six plants per household and share homegrown cannabis products with others.
+Additionally, it proposed allowing individuals to possess up to 50 grams of cannabis.

-The Senate Legal and Constitutional Affairs Committee began an inquiry into the Legalising Cannabis Bill 2023 on September 14, 2023, and released its report on May 31, 2024, in which the committee recommended that the Senate not pass the bill.
-However, according to the Australian Green’s Facebook page, they plan to bring the matter to the Senate for a vote.
+The Legalising Cannabis Bill was amended based on survey results and expert feedback to address concerns related to underage buying and consumption, as well as quality, packaging and labelling of cannabis products.
+The Senate Legal and Constitutional Affairs Committee began an inquiry into the Legalising Cannabis Bill 2023 in September 2023 and released its report on May 31, 2024, in which the committee recommended that the Senate not pass the bill.

 As for the medical side, medical cannabis patients have access to various forms of the drug, including flower, oils and tinctures.
 However, only two medicinal cannabis products, Sativex and Epidyolex, are registered with the Therapeutic Goods Administration, and none are subsidised through the country’s Pharmaceutical Benefits Scheme.
 Patients who want access to medicinal cannabis must go through special pathways, and doctors who want to prescribe medicinal cannabis have to apply to do so.